-A school-wide discipline plan, based of Harry Wong's discipline system, will

-Ridgeview Charter School - The mission of Ridgeview Charter School is to provide K-8 students with a global perspective so they are prepared to compete in the college market.
-RCS will create an environment that values and appreciates differences and prepares our students to participate and thrive in an increasingly integrated world. be utilized to motivate and reward students for positive behavior and progress.
+A school-wide discipline plan, based of Harry Wong's discipline system, will be utilized to motivate and reward students for positive behavior and progress.
 RCS will create age appropriate student leadership opportunities that include classroom and building wide roles.
 Positive behavior will be reinforced daily by the lead administrator during morning assembly and at appropriate learning opportunities.
 The lead administrator will also present "Student of the Week" awards every Friday to one student per class who the teacher identifies as exemplifying strong character in a social or academic situation.